jacksonhardaker/renovation/README.md

 <summary>Notes</summary>

 _Jackson:_ The hole is **huge**.
 Started stressing out that it was representative of the eventual size of the extension, however it sounds like they're digging at least several feet extra in all directions.
 I guess it makes it easier to form the foundation.
 There was good news regarding the dirt dumping: Apparently the usually have to drive the truck all the way to Poughkeepsie to dump the dirt, however it just so happens that a local electrician who was working nearby needs a canyon on his property filled, so they only have to haul it there.
 Score!

+_Natalie:_ A big dump truck came at 7:30am and the digger immediately started to shovel the mountain of dirt into the dump: Big job.
+The shadow of the digger swept across the kitchen all morning.
+2 man operation around 1pm.: one moving huge piles of dirt via front loader to the dump truck down the driveway while the other digs and digs in the back!
 </details>

 <img src='./logs/003/img/PXL_20220803_170817973.jpg' alt='' />